m-reza-rahman/jakartaee-azure/docker/README.md

 # Deploying a Jakarta EE application on Azure using Docker
-This demo shows how you can deploy a Jakarta EE application to Azure using Docker and Container Instances.
+This demo shows how you can deploy a Jakarta EE application to Azure using Docker and Azure Container Apps.
 The following is how you run the demo.

 ## Setup
 * You will need a GitHub account.